Flipkart Ping — a collaborative shopping tool which facilitates user-to-user communication

-I used static mocks to test whether a difference in alignment and/or colour plays a role in overall readability of the chats.
+I used static mockups (fig.6) to test whether a difference in alignment and/or color plays a role in overall readability of the chats.

-What we realised was that colour plays a bigger role in helping distinguish between sent and received chats.
-We also found that in the absence of colour and profile images, users were unable to identify their own chats (without reading the text) from the ones they had received in both left and left-right arrangements.
-We also learnt that by keeping received chats stacked on the left and sent chats on the right, users were able to focus better on the chats they had received and were able to read through them much faster.
+I found that color plays a bigger role in helping distinguish between sent and received chats.
+In the absence of color and profile images, users were unable to identify the messages they had sent from the ones they had received in both the left aligned and left-right alternating chat bubble arrangements.
+I learned that by keeping received chats stacked on the left and sent chats on the right, users were able to focus better on the chats they had received and were able to read through them much faster.

-Flipkart launched Ping - a fun new way to shop with friends in August, 2015.
-Ping was essentially a chat feature that integrated social with shopping through user-to-user communication on the e-commerce app.
-Ping ran a good run for a period of 11 months, after which we decided to pivot from 'user to user' to 'user to seller' communication and focus on rebuilding our core shopping experience.
+Ping ran a good run for a period of 11 months, after which we decided to pivot from user-to-user to user-to-seller communication and focus on rebuilding our core shopping experience.
 I will get into the reasons as to 'why' a little later.

 Sometimes it's better to kill a feature for the betterment of the overall product.
-Flipkart is primarily a shopping app but this past year it was starting to lose focus and Amazon gained a considerible amount of its market share.
-Even though Ping had a lot of potential, we had to take a step back and make the hard call of discontinuing user-to-user chat and refocus all our time and energy on improving the core shopping experience.
+Flipkart is primarily a shopping app but this past year it was starting to lose focus and Amazon gained a considerable amount of its market share.
+Even though Ping had a lot of potential, we had to take a step back and make the hard call of discontinuing user-to-user chat and refocus all our resources on improving the core shopping experience.

-- We tried to emphasise sharing on Ping by deemphasising sharing on other apps.
-Some stakeholders felt that restricting third party sharing would increase user adoption of Ping, and at one point, we stopped allowing users to share outside the Flipkart app completely.
+We tried to emphasize sharing on Ping by deemphasizing sharing on other apps.
+Some stakeholders felt that restricting third-party sharing would increase user adoption of Ping, and at one point, we stopped allowing users to share outside the Flipkart app completely.
 Unfortunately, by doing so, all we managed to do was piss people off.
 Ping was designed to making sharing easy for our users and we failed to put their needs first.

-- There were times when Ping felt like an app in itself when it should have been a add-on feature.
+There were times when Ping felt like an app in itself when it should have been an add-on feature.
 With four onboarding screens and separate brand name, Ping never really felt like a part of Flipkart it and failed to provide a cohesive shopping experience.